 6Cover your hair with a scarf if you enter a mosque.
 While you don’t have to wear a hijab all the time, if you enter any religious areas, you’ll be asked to cover your hair.
 Carry a large, thin scarf or shawl to throw on if you head into a mosque.XIf you want to wear a hijab the whole time you’re in Egypt, you can!
 This might help you blend in with the locals and draw less attention to yourself as you walk around the city.Method 3Method 3 of 3:Weather Considerations

 1Stick to lightweight, comfortable clothing so you won’t get hot.
-The weather in Egypt is warm and humid most of the year, so tight clothes and heavy fabrics can uncomfortable.
+The weather in Egypt is warm and humid most of the year, so tight clothes and heavy fabrics can be pretty uncomfortable.
 Opt for loose-fitting, moisture-wicking garments to keep you cool and comfortable on your travels.XCotton, linen, and denim are great lightweight fabrics for Egypt.

 2Pack jackets and sweaters for chilly nights especially in the winter.
 While it might be hot during the day, temperatures tend to dip down at night in Egypt.
 It also gets a bit chilly during the winter, so bring a light jacket or a cardigan with you when you’re out and about.XSome homes in Egypt don’t have heating in them, so pack a few extra sweatshirts and jackets if you’re visiting during the wintertime.You can also use your head scarf to keep your arms warm at night.